coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_streaming_apache_kafka.md

 ### 2. Kafka Ecosystem Compatibility

 Amazon MSK provides full compatibility with the open-source Apache Kafka ecosystem.
 It enables control-plane operations (like creating, updating, and deleting clusters) and supports native Kafka data-plane operations (such as producing and consuming data).
 The use of open-source Kafka versions allows for seamless integration with existing Kafka tools, plugins, and applications without requiring changes to existing code.

+### 3. Flexible Message Size Configuration

+By default, Amazon MSK sets a maximum message size of 1 MB, consistent with common Kafka configurations.
+However, users can adjust this limit if their applications require larger messages, making it suitable for use cases involving large data sets per message.